Google

 Look through the illustrations of the book.
 You'll see people with different clothing styles, different colors of skin, and even someone who sounds different (the owner of the laundromat speaks Spanish).
 On the very first page there is a woman on the sidewalk wearing a sari (probably a woman from India).
 In the laundromat, there is an individual who is Asian, and later we see the owner is Hispanic and speaks Spanish.

-God made everyone different & beautiful, and those differences may come in dressing a certain way because that is they way it is done in another country, or speaking a different language, etc. How lovely it is to see everyone in this story living so nicely together in a community.
+God made everyone different & beautiful, and those differences may come in dressing a certain way because that is the way it is done in another country, or speaking a different language, etc. It is lovely to see everyone in this story living so nicely together in a community.

 Occupations

-Where does your student's daddy (and other relatives) work?
+Where do your student’s relatives work?
 What other jobs do people have?
 How many different jobs can you and your student think of?

 Art